|

 Prof. John Banzhaf has been called the "Ralph

-Nader of the Tobacco Industry," "the Ralph Nader
+Nader of the Tobacco Industry," "One

-Taking Fat to Court" [for using
+Man Who Is Taking Fat to Court" [for using

 legal action to fight OBESITY], "Mr.